imosiichuk/sapfioneer-tests/README.md

 ```

 ### Adding tests
 All locators and methods for particular pages or components are stored in `tests\Pages.ts` following the [Page Object models Patern](https://playwright.dev/docs/pom).
-Furthermore the fraemwork Playwright Test is based on the concept of [test fixtures](https://playwright.dev/docs/test-fixtures).
+Furthermore, the framework Playwright Test is based on the concept of [test fixtures](https://playwright.dev/docs/test-fixtures).
 Test fixtures are used to establish environment for each test, giving the test everything it needs and nothing else.
 Test fixtures are isolated between tests.
-To add a new fixture to the fraemwork use `fixtures\fixturePages.ts` file.
+To add a new fixture to the framework use `fixtures\fixturePages.ts` file.